hyperledger-archives/fabric/README.md

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     go test -timeout=20m $(go list github.com/openblockchain/obc-peer/... | grep -v /vendor/)

+Note that the first time the tests are run, they can take some time due to the need to download a docker image that is about 1GB in size.
+This is why the timeout flag is added to the above command.

 To run a specific test use the `-run RE` flag where RE is a regular expression that matches the test name.
 To run tests with verbose output use the `-v` flag.
 For example, to run TestGetFoo function, change to the directory containing the `foo_test.go` and enter:

     go test -test.v -run=TestGetFoo